Parasomnia Disorder Treatment in Greenwich, CT

 There are a number of other health conditions and disorders that may be linked to parasomnias.
 You should check with a sleep specialist to determine whether your health history may place you at risk for developing a parasomnia.
 Children may experience parasomnias as well.

-If you believe you may be suffering from a parasomnia, it is important to schedule an appointment with a sleep specialist, such as Dr. Malhotra, who can evaluate and diagnose your condition.
+If you believe you may be suffering from a parasomnia, it is important to schedule an appointment with a parasomnia sleep disorder specialist, such as our doctors, who can evaluate and diagnose your condition.
 Parasomnia disorders can result in harm to one’s self or others and may have an association with other neurological disorders.

 Making a diagnosis typically begins with a physical examination and a medical and sleep history evaluation.
 Further tests, such as a sleep study, may be recommended to make an accurate diagnosis.